WHAT IS AYA?

 DELAYED DIAGNOSIS

-Late-stage cancers are complex, spread to other areas of the body, and significantly decrease a young person’s odds of survival.
 Delayed diagnosis can be attributed to many factors that include:

-- No knowledge of cancer symptoms
+- Not knowing cancer symptoms

-- No annual physicals
+- Not undergoing annual physicals

-- Lack of health insurance
+- Lacking health insurance

 NON ADHERENCE